smartems/smartems/docs/sources/administration/provisioning.md

 ## Config File

-Checkout the [configuration](/installation/configuration) page for more information on what you can configure in `grafana.ini`
+Checkout the [configuration](/installation/configuration) page for more information on what you can configure in `smartems.ini`

 ### Config File Locations